Unity-Technologies/DOTS-training-samples/Ported/miao/AntPheromones/PortReport.md

 ![alt text](https://i.imgur.com/Fak3yHx.png)

 However, often it is the case that if I stop the simulation and start it again, the Burst compiler stops complaining about the `ValueTuple` struct.
-E.g., in the profiler window, I can see that the job inside `CollideWithObstacleSystem` is Burst-compiled:
+E.g., in the profiler window, I can see that the job inside `CollideWithObstacleSystem` (now renamed to `AvoidObstacleSystem`) is Burst-compiled:

 ![alt text](https://i.imgur.com/DefH9ky.png)